 Just a few days here but the kids declared our camel riding in the desert safari “the most fun ever”.
 We also found culture and glimpsed old Dubai on a short lunch tour.
 We checked out the mall and amazing fountains at the Burj Kalifa.
 We’ll be back in Dubai in a few weeks, this time with Chef,

 From Dubai we took a cruise ship south.
-Our first two stops were Mumbai and Kerala, where the boys got their first taste of my life-long favourite country.
+Our first two stops were Mumbai and Kerala, where the boys got their first taste of my life-long favourite country, India.
 They were impressed, they both wanted more.

 Well, sadly, we were in Sri Lankan waters but never actually left the ship.
 That’s the problem with cruising.
 It was painful to be so close yet so far from another of our family favourites.
 Had we left the boat, it was a long walk through the dockyards to, what?
 More industrial areas?
 We just didn’t think it was worth getting off.
 Most of the passengers left on shore excursions, we watched them board their air-con buses, it wasn’t for us.
 We’ll be back in Sri Lanka soon.